-German Shepherds are considered as one of the best dog breeds because they are highly intelligent, protective, obedient, working and strong.
-Beside petting, these dogs are also used for herding, search & rescue operations, building protection, grabbing criminals etc.
+Beside petting, these dogs are also used for herding, search & rescue operations, building protection, grabbing criminals, etc.

-Though German Shepherds have many types, but there are five main types which have been further classified into two groups i.e Show Line German Shepherds and Working Line German Shepherds, which we have briefly explained below.
+How Many Types of German Shepherds?
+There are five main types of German Shepherds which have been further classified into two groups i.e Show Line German Shepherds and Working Line German Shepherds, which we have briefly explained below.